-Now that I’ve had a chance to catch a little shut-eye after a restless late night flight from the San Francisco Airport to Baltimore Friday night, I’ve been able to sort through the pictures I took on the trip.
-I bought a new camera the day I began my journey, and I’m still getting used to it, so sadly many of my pictures were a litle too blurry to share.
+Now that I’ve had a chance to catch a little shut-eye after a restless late-night flight from the San Francisco Airport to Baltimore Friday night, I’ve been able to sort through the pictures I took on the trip.
+I bought a new camera the day I began my journey, and I’m still getting used to it, so sadly many of my pictures were a little too blurry to share.
 But some of them turned out ok, and a sampling of those appear below.

 I had a great time in California, many chances to share some time with old friends and to make new ones, and the opportunity to exchange some ideas with a lot of sharp folks.
 Thanks to everyone who made this trip and conference such an enjoyable visit to the west coast.
 Here are some images from my visit: